gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 Durability and Servo Gear Material
 ----------------------------------

-The two things that threaten a :term:`servo’s <Servo>` longevity are the internal motor burning out and more commonly, the :term:`gears <Gear>` stripping inside the :term:`servo <Servo>`.
+The two things that threaten a :term:`servo's <Servo>` longevity are the internal motor burning out and more commonly, the :term:`gears <Gear>` stripping inside the :term:`servo <Servo>`.
 A motor burning out is pretty uncommon, but it can happen under large loads for a prolonged amount of time.

 .. caution:: You should **never** stall a servo against an immovable object.